jrford32/Azure-Cloud-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+When our resources were created, they were purposely exposed to the internet by leaving the network security groups and built-in firewalls for the virtual machines wide open.
+The remaining resources were deployed with public endpoints visible to the Internet.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+To harden the resources we created, Network Security Groups were updated by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://github.com/user-attachments/assets/d32f46c1-7901-442a-b4da-81aa1c4d6d10)<br>